tvajjala/tvajjala.github.io/_posts/2024-05-30-url-shortener.markdown

 layout: post
 title:  "URL Shortener System Design"
 date:   2024-05-30
+description: Generates shortURL for any given URL Link
 ---

 <p class="intro"><span class="dropcap">Y</span>ou'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.</p>